The Times staff directory is listed below, in alphabetical order, with contact information. Below the directory are bio blurbs on Times Staff members.

 Marty DeVine, Sales Representative

-Marty DeVine was born in Indiana and grew up mostly in NC.
-She earned a BA from the University of NC at Chapel, then an MA in Religion from Yale followed by an MA in History & Theology from Durham University in England.
-In addition, although she began her law degree at the UNC-Chapel Hill, Marty finished law school at the University of Detroit in London.
+Marty DeVine was born in Indiana and grew up mostly in North Carolina.
+She earned a BA from the University of North Carolina at Chapel Hill, then an MA in Religion from Yale University, followed by an MA in History & Theology from Durham University in England.
+In addition, though she began her law degree at the UNC-Chapel Hill, Marty finished law school at the University of Detroit in London.
 While living in England, she assisted in editing the Iran-US Claims Tribunal Reports and the International Law Reports at the Cambridge University Press.
 When she returned to the States, Marty became Marketing Director at Wells Fargo Bank for Institutional and Individual Trusts and Investments.
 Among other tasks, her marketing group was responsible for the monthly investment client investment reports.
 Marty joined the Alexandria Times in 2008 as a freelance writer before moving over to the Sales Team.

 Margaret Stevens, Sales Representative